-His book, American Lion: Andrew Jackson in the White House, was a New York Times bestseller.
-Awarded the Pulitzer Prize for biography in 2009, the book was cited as an “unlikely portrait of a not always admirable democrat, but a pivotal president, written with an agile prose that brings the Jackson saga to life.”
-His other New York Times bestsellers include Thomas Jefferson: The Art of Power, Franklin and Winston: An Intimate Portrait of an Epic Friendship, exploring the relationship between the two great leaders who piloted the free world to victory in World War II, and American Gospel: God, the Founding Fathers, and the Making of a Nation.
+Meacham’s American Lion: Andrew Jackson in the White House was awarded the Pulitzer Prize for biography in 2009; the book was cited as an “unlikely portrait of a not always admirable democrat, but a pivotal president, written with an agile prose that brings the Jackson saga to life.”

-A member of the Council on Foreign Relations and of the executive board of the Society of American Historians, Meacham is a regular guest on “Morning Joe” and also occasionally appears on “Meet the Press,” “Charlie Rose,” and other broadcasts.
-He is editor-at-large of WNET Public Media, New York’s public television station.
+A member of the Council on Foreign Relations and of the Society of American Historians, Meacham has written for The New York Times, The Washington Post, Vanity Fair, and Garden & Gun.
+Meacham is also a regular guest on “Morning Joe” and other broadcasts.

-After serving as Managing Editor of Newsweek for eight years, Meacham was responsible for all day-to-day editorial operations of the magazine as Editor from 2006 to 2010.
+A former executive editor at Random House, he published the letters of Arthur Schlesinger, Jr., and books by, among others, Al Gore, John Danforth, Mary Soames, and Charles Peters.
+After serving as Managing Editor of Newsweek for eight years, Meacham was the Editor of the magazine from 2006 to 2010.
 He is a former editor of The Washington Monthly and began his career at The Chattanooga Times.

 He lives in Nashville and in Sewanee with his wife and children.